 The principal/department head shall make a request to the Department of Human Resources requesting the appropriate forms for reclassification.
-The Classification and Compensation Specialist, working at the direction of the Assistant Superintendent for Human Resources, shall provide the following to each principal or department head who requests a reclassification:
+The Classification and Compensation Specialist, working at the direction of the Chief Human Resources Officer, shall provide the following to each principal or department head who requests a reclassification:

 The supervisor/principal/department head is responsible for forwarding the JQ to the employee for completion.
 After receiving the JQ completed by the employee, the employee’s immediate supervisor will complete the appropriate section of the form and then forward it to the employee’s principal/department head.
 The principal/department head will complete his/her part, including whether or not the request for reclassification is supported.
 An updated job description which accurately reflects the duties and responsibilities of the position must be attached.

 If the principal/department head does not recommend approval of the request, he/she will notify the employee in writing, with the JQ attached.

 Department of Human Resources Responsibility

 The Assistant Superintendent for Human Resources shall ensure applications received by the due date for reclassifications are processed promptly.
 Evaluation of such applicants shall include a review of the completed JQ and may include job audit interviews with employees, supervisors, division and department heads conducted by the Classification and Compensation Specialist.
 The Chief Human Resources Officer, as part of his/her evaluation of the request, shall consider internal equity, the organizational and/or operational effect of the reclassification on School Division operations.
 Based upon this evaluation, a report including a recommendation by the Department of Human Resources as to whether the application for reclassification should be granted or denied, together with reasons for such recommendation, shall be prepared.

 Notification/Appeals Process for Employees